 The Ngari Capes Marine Park is adjacent to the Leeuwin-Naturalist Park and is a marine park that stretches from Cape Leeuwin to Geographe Bay north of Cape Naturaliste.
 There is a very rich biodiversity in this park and you can observe many marine animals from the coast.

-During winter and spring, whales are migrating along the coast so they are easy to spot from shore.
-During the season, you can see them almost everywhere, but you increase your chances if you visit the park in November.
-Most of them are humpback whales, but if you’re lucky, you see blue whales too.
+During winter and spring, whales migrate along the coast and they are easy to spot from the shore.
+During the whale watching season, you can spot them almost everywhere, but you will have the best chance if you visit the park in November.
+Most of them are humpback whales, but if you’re lucky, you will spot blue whales too.
 If you want to see these wonderful animals up close, you can book a boat tour with one of the tour companies.
-Even if you visit the region outside the whale season, you still have the opportunity to see dolphins that are there all year round.
+Even if you visit the region outside of the whale season, you still have the opportunity to see dolphins that are there all year round.

 Beaches and tidal pools